jimthompson5802/k3d-kubeflow-setup/README.md

 # kubeflow pipelines (multi-user) (had to re-run multiple times to ensure proper start up)
 # this takes 20+ minutes
-# stop/start cluster to allow kubectl command to not hang
+# May need to do `k3d cluster stop/start` to allow kubectl command to not hang
+# pns exeuctor required for pipelines, docker executor not supported in k3d environment
-kustomize build apps/pipeline/upstream/env/platform-agnostic-multi-user | kubectl apply -f -
+kustomize build apps/pipeline/upstream/env/platform-agnostic-multi-user-pns | kubectl apply -f -

 # KFServing